qgis/QGIS-Documentation/source/working/working_with_vector.rst

 What happens if the source and target layers have different schemas (field names and types are not the same)? |qg| populates what matches and ignores the rest.
 If you don't care about the attributes being copied to the target layer, it doesn't matter how you design the fields and data types.
 If you want to make sure everything - feature and its attributes - gets copied, make sure the schemas match.

+.. _tip_projections_and_pasting:

-\begin{Tip}\caption{\textsc{Congruency of Pasted Features}}
+.. tip:: **Congruency of Pasted Features**

    If your source and destination layers use the same projection, then the pasted features will have geometry identical to the source layer.
 However if the destination layer is a different projection then |qg| cannot guarantee the geometry is identical.
 This is simply because there are small rounding-off errors involved when converting between projections.
-\end{Tip}

 Deleting Selected Features
 --------------------------